3 Cheap Tech Stocks to Buy Right Now

 The Trade Desk makes money by taking a cut of the advertising dollars its users spend on its platform.
 And with the global digital advertising market estimated to be worth $526 billion in 2023, those small slices of ad spending add up fast.

-The Trade Desk is one the top independent ad-buying platforms, and with its stock currently down 11% over the past three months, now looks like a good time to snatch up some shares of the company.
+The Trade Desk is one the top independent ad-buying platforms, and with its stock currently down about 5% over the past three months, now looks like a good time to snatch up some shares of the company.

 Don't forget this last step

 If you buy shares of any of the companies above, remember this one last investing step: Hold the stock for years.
 Tech stocks, in particular, have a habit of riding the market's waves and can tempt even the most steadfast of investors to reach for the sell button.
-But these stocks should be able to outpace the broader market's returns in the coming years if you can remain patient.
+But these stocks should be able to outpace the broad market's returns long term if you can remain patient.

 Find out why The Trade Desk is one of the 10 best stocks to buy now